• Skip to primary navigation

 Yuca, also known as cassava, is a starchy root vegetable that is commonly found in African, Asian, and South American cuisine.

-This indigenous plant not only serves as a great source of carbohydrates but also contains several essential nutrients like vitamin C and copper.
+This indigenous plant not only is a great source of carbohydrates but also contains several essential nutrients like vitamin C and copper.

 Boiling or roasting the yuca root makes it safe to eat while allowing it to retain its unique flavor and texture.